 We assessed the performance of twelve popular camping tents by subjecting them to wind, rain, sun, heat, cold, late nights, late mornings, and energetic young campers.
 The above table shows how each tent ranked overall after our side-by-side testing process.
 Below, we'll delve into the criteria that we rated them on, explaining their importance, in our estimation, and how all of the different models compared to each other.

 There are many important things to consider when purchasing a camping tent, and the price is certainly one of them.
 The models that we tested ranged between $180 and $700, a pretty staggering difference.
 And while a higher price tag usually correlated to higher-quality materials or bomb-proof construction, sometimes there is a sweet spot between the more expensive models and the bargain basement ones where you can find exceptional value.
 In short, a lower price doesn't always equate to a better value, nor does a higher price necessarily mean a worse value.
-The chart below shows you the price of each model (Y-axis) relative to their score in our tests (X-axis).
-The models that lie towards the bottom right of the group represent a great value and include our Best Buy winner, the Coleman Carlsbad Fast Pitch 6 ($280).
+Consider your price-point, then look for tents to match it with the highest scores and the features you want.
+You might find higher priced tents that didn't score as well.
+At only $20 more than the lowest-priced tent we tested, the Coleman Carlsbad Fast Pitch 6 ($280) exemplifies this kind of value, and earned our Best Buy award.

 Comfort is one of the most important considerations when purchasing a camping tent, and we tallied each comfort rating as 40% of the overall score.
 Most camping trips are meant to be fun, stress-free, family bonding experiences, or a chance to catch up with friends over a beer or s'mores.
 Different campers will have different ideas of comfort and will define livability according to different standards.
 Taller families will be at each other's throats in a too-short tent; larger families might want more space and separate rooms; mountain lovers will want a more sturdy and reliable tent with a spacious vestibule; and beachgoers need windows, air circulation, and shelter from the sun.
 For longer trips with several campers, more pockets for storage and organization in the tent might help everyone have a sense of personal space.
 Here are our comfort ratings for each model.